Emergency Psychiatric Services (EPS)

 Fax: (408) 885-6117

-EPS is the only 24 hour locked psychiatric emergency room, which provides emergency psychiatric care to residents of Santa Clara County.
+Emergency Psychiatric Services (EPS) is the only 24-hour locked psychiatric emergency room, which provides emergency psychiatric care to residents of Santa Clara County.
 Nearly all our patients are on involuntary psychiatric holds (5150’s).
-Mental Health Urgent Care operates a walk-in crisis clinic, with a psychiatrist on duty, seven days per week for those seeking voluntary services.
+Mental Health Urgent Care (MHUC) operates a walk-in crisis clinic, with a psychiatrist on duty, seven days a week for those seeking voluntary services.

 Every patient is assigned to a psychiatric registered nurse and a psychiatrist at all times.
 The psychiatrist will complete an evaluation, make a diagnosis and determine a plan of care for each patient.
 Care plans may include:

-- Crisis Intervention and release back into the community with follow-up services as appropriate, either mental health or substance abuse;
+- Crisis intervention and release back into the community with follow-up services as appropriate, either behavioral health or substance abuse

 Evaluation and determination of a discharge plan will be as prompt as possible within a 24 hour period.
 Sometimes a special disposition or a wait for a hospital bed will result in a stay longer than 24 hours.